 "Backing Up" Need-To-Know Info

-As you learn how to drive a car here are some tips for avoiding a back-over accident:
+As you learn how to drive a car, you need to constantly be aware of your surroundings when in the vehicle.
+Here are some tips for avoiding a back-over incident:

 - Keep toys and other sports equipment off the driveway.

 - Trim grass and bushes near the driveway so the driver can see pedestrians and they can see the driver too.

 - Never leave children alone in or around cars - not even for a second!
 They are faster than you think and have no fear of what could happen.

 - Keep vehicles locked at all times - even when they’re parked in the garage or driveway.

 - Most driveways have slight inclines.
 Use your parking brake to ensure the vehicle doesn’t roll down the driveway accidentally.

 - Make sure all child passengers leave the car after you park.

 - Take the hands of small passengers until they are safely away from all vehicles.